Monte Carlo Null Models for Genomic Data: Significance Ordering for Data That Display Internal Clustering: Transcription Factor Binding and Chromatin States

-As we can see from Figure \ref{fig:PvalsAndKexclCentromers}, very low p-values are reached for many of the tests, confirming that the 5-Strong Enhancer chromatin state captures histone modification patterns indicative of TF binding.
+As we can see from Figure~\ref{fig:PvalsAndKexclCentromers}, very low $p$-values are reached for many of the tests, confirming that the 5-Strong Enhancer chromatin state captures histone modification patterns indicative of TF binding.
 Indeed, when considering the union of binding locations across all TFs, the relation between TFs and SE is highly significant ($p<0.00001$) for either null model.
-Our interpretation of the results is that it clearly appears to be a relation of TF binding and the 5-Strong Enhancer chromatin state, but that the data limitation due to only considering regions that meets the strict criteria above does not allow a conclusion to be drawn regarding this relation for all TFs, when considering only the behaviour in these regions.
-The systematic difference between p-values achieved using the two null models then reflects that the null model preserving inter-point distances more accurately portrays the possibility of concluding on the TF-SE relation, while the null model disregarding the clustering of TF points (inter-point distances) gives p-values that are lower than the degree of certainty that can really be assigned to the TF-SE relation in the considered analysis regions.
+Our interpretation of the results is that it clearly appears to be a relation of TF binding and the 5-Strong Enhancer chromatin state, but that the data limitation due to only considering regions that meets the strict criteria above does not allow a conclusion to be drawn regarding this relation for all TFs, when considering only the behavior in these regions.
+The systematic difference between $p$-values achieved using the two null models then reflects that the null model preserving inter-point distances more accurately portrays the possibility of concluding on the TF--SE relation, while the null model disregarding the clustering of TF points (inter-point distances) gives $p$-values that are lower than the degree of certainty that can really be assigned to the TF--SE relation in the considered analysis regions.

-\section{False rejections of null models using simulated data}
+\section{False Rejections of Null Models Using Simulated Data}

-In this section, we perform hypothesis tests based on simulated data with clustering representative for genomic data.
+In this section we perform hypothesis tests based on simulated data with a clustering representative for genomic data.
 One test has synthetic tracks for points and segments and another test uses real TF tracks and simulated segment tracks.
 We generate the tracks independently from each other, so the null hypothesis of independence should not be rejected for any of the tests.
-In both cases, we get many false rejections if we assume uniform locations of points, but good results when we preserve interpoint distances.
+In both cases, we get many false rejections if we assume uniform locations of points, but good results when we preserve inter-point distances.